foggylight/match-match-game/README.md

 # Match-Match Game

-> This is is an educational project - a simple game where you should find similar images.
+> This is an educational project - a simple game where you should find similar images.
 In settings menu you can change the number of tiles and the theme of the images.

 - [Deploy](https://rolling-scopes-school.github.io/foggylight-JSFE2021Q1/match-match-game/)